Four-stroke engine

 Four-stroke engines are the most common internal combustion engine design for motorized land transport, being used in automobiles, trucks, diesel trains, light aircraft and motorcycles.
 The major alternative design is the two-stroke cycle.

-The exhaust emissions from four stroke engines, like other combustion engines, contain significant quantities of greenhouse gases, as well as other forms of air pollution.
-The use of four stroke engines in cars and other transport applications is scheduled to be phased out in some jurisdictions, and as of 2022 other major jurisdictions are considering similar proposals.

 History

 Otto cycle

-Nikolaus August Otto was a traveling salesman for a grocery concern.
+Nicolaus Otto was a traveling salesman for a grocery concern.
 In his travels, he encountered the internal combustion engine built in Paris by Belgian expatriate Jean Joseph Etienne Lenoir.
 In 1860, Lenoir successfully created a double-acting engine that ran on illuminating gas at 4% efficiency.
 The 18 litre Lenoir Engine produced only 2 horsepower.
 The Lenoir engine ran on illuminating gas made from coal, which had been developed in Paris by Philip Lebon.

 In testing a replica of the Lenoir engine in 1861, Otto became aware of the effects of compression on the fuel charge.
 In 1862, Otto attempted to produce an engine to improve on the poor efficiency and reliability of the Lenoir engine.
 He tried to create an engine that would compress the fuel mixture prior to ignition, but failed as that engine would run no more than a few minutes prior to its destruction.
 Many other engineers were trying to solve the problem, with no success.

 In 1864, Otto and Eugen Langen founded the first internal combustion engine production company, NA Otto and Cie (NA Otto and Company).
 Otto and Cie succeeded in creating a successful atmospheric engine that same year.

 The factory ran out of space and was moved to the town of Deutz, Germany in 1869, where the company was renamed to Deutz Gasmotorenfabrik AG (The Deutz Gas Engine Manufacturing Company).
 In 1872, Gottlieb Daimler was technical director and Wilhelm Maybach was the head of engine design.
 Daimler was a gunsmith who had worked on the Lenoir engine.

 By 1876, Otto and Langen succeeded in creating the first internal combustion engine that compressed the fuel mixture prior to combustion for far higher efficiency than any engine created to this time.